hellodword/vaultwarden-less/README.md

 <details>
 <summary><b>
-Click this if you don't trust ghcr.io and want to build the images by yourself
+Click if you don't trust ghcr.io and want to build the images by yourself
 </b></summary>

 Edit the `docker-compose.yml`: